mike-holcomb/FHIR-Nudge/README.md

 - **Actionable Feedback:**
   If the client submits an incorrect LOINC code, the proxy returns an error with suggestions or a list of allowed codes, guiding the client toward correction.

 ---

+## Error Handling & AIX Error Schema

+FHIR Nudge uses a standardized, actionable error handling system designed for both LLMs and humans.
+All error responses conform to the [AIX Error Schema](docs/AIX_ERROR_SCHEMA.md).
+The contract is as follows:

+- **App code is responsible for providing all actionable context** (diagnostics, resource type, resource ID, etc.) to the error renderer.
+- **The error renderer formats and standardizes** the response, using templates for friendly messages and next steps, but does not invent diagnostics.
+- **Diagnostics are always explicit and actionable**—for example, if a resource type is not supported, diagnostics will say so and list supported types.
+If a typo is detected, diagnostics will suggest corrections.
+- **No legacy or top-level ad-hoc fields** like `supported_types` or `did_you_mean`—all context is in the `issues` array in the response.

+See [docs/ERROR_HANDLING_GUIDELINES.md](docs/ERROR_HANDLING_GUIDELINES.md) for implementation details and [docs/AIX_ERROR_SCHEMA.md](docs/AIX_ERROR_SCHEMA.md) for the schema.

+---